huxiangyun/kaggle_CreditCardFraudDetection/README.md

 1) training set, 2) validation set, 3) testing set
 First we divided the data set in to two part [training set(80%), testing set(20%)]

 Then, we use SMOTE[5] algorithm on training data set to get balanced data.
-We should not use SMOTE on testing set and it will be ised only once.
+We should not use SMOTE on testing set and it will be used only once.

-Before SMOTE, training set has class_0-> 227451(99.8%)  class_1-> 395(0.17%)
+Before SMOTE, training set has class_0-> 227451(99.8%)  class_1-> 395(0.17%)<br>
 After SMOTE, training set has class_0-> 99868(49.0%)  class_1-> 100132(50%)

 Now, We need to divide the testing dataset into testing dataset and validation dataset.
 We will use k-fold(k=10) cross validation to find out best model.(best model means the model with optimal lambda value)